SundarDong/SocialMediaFastAPIs/README.md

 k.
 Now, we will successfully added the Update operation from the CRUD operation.
 So that we can updated our post according to the post id.

 l.
 Now, we will works on the FastAPI document processs by using in the https links by adding / docs in the back point.

+m.
+Then after we added the new app directory in the Fastapi main directory then after we will add the main.py python file in the app directory for the proper practice in the backend development.